yedladinesh/Shopify_boilerplate_Laravel_React/README.md

 2. You'll able to mention SHOPIFY_API_SCOPES "config\shopify-app.php"
 3. If you want layout file - php artisan vendor:publish
 4. Migrations - php artisan migrate
-5. You can use tailwind css or bootstrap as per your need.
+5. You can use tailwind css or bootstrap, polaris as per your need.